telerik/winforms-docs/controls/richtexteditor/import-export/xaml/settings.md

 __XamlFormatProvider__ allows for import of XAML documents and respectively export of RadRichTextEditor to XAML file.
 Additionally, the import/export settings provide modification options.
 The current article outlines the available settings.

+>note Since R2 2023 SP1 the XamlFormatProvider automatically verifies the imported XAML.
+More information is available in the [Xaml Verification]({%slug richtexteditor-xaml-verification%}) article.

 ## Export Settings